Well-posedness for mean-field evolutions arising in superconductivity: Global existence

 \subsection{A priori estimates}

-We begin with the following elementary energy estimates.
-Note that in the degenerate case $\lambda=0$, the a priori estimate for $\zeta$ in $\Ld^2_\loc(\R^+;\Ld^2(\R^2))$ disappears, which is precisely the reason why we do not manage to prove any global result in that case.
+We start with the following elementary energy estimates.
+Note that in the degenerate case $\lambda=0$, the a priori estimate for $\zeta$ in $\Ld^2_\loc(\R^+;\Ld^2(\R^2))$ disappears, which is the main difficulty to establish a global result in that case.
 Although we stick in the sequel to the framework of item~(iii), a priori estimates in slightly more general spaces are obtained in item~(ii) for the compressible model~\eqref{eq:limeqn2}.